-• Policies and Procedures
+Policies and Procedures

-- o Governance provides a comprehensive security management framework

-- Policies

-- Defines the role of security in an organization and establishes the desired end state of the security program

-- Policies are very broad
+- o Governance provides a comprehensive security management framework - Policies - Defines the role of security in an organization and establishes the desired end state of the security program - Policies are very broad

-- Organizational Policies
+Organizational Policies

-- Provide general direction and goals, a framework to meet the business goals, and define the roles, responsibilities, and terms
+Provide general direction and goals, a framework to meet the business goals, and define the roles, responsibilities, and terms

-- System-Specific Policies
+System-Specific Policies

-- Address the security needs of a specific technology, application, network, or computer system
+Address the security needs of a specific technology, application, network, or computer system

-- Issue-Specific Policies
+Issue-Specific Policies

 - Built to address a specific security issue, such as email privacy, employee termination procedures, or other specific issues

-- Policies may be regulatory, advisory, or informative
+- o Policies may be regulatory, advisory, or informative

 - Standards are used to implement a policy in an organization

-- o Baseline
+- Baseline

 - Created as reference points which are documented for use as a method of comparison during an analysis conducted in the future

-- o Guidelines are used to recommend actions
+- Guidelines are used to recommend actions

 - Procedures

 - Detailed step-by-step instructions that are created to ensure personnel can perform a given action

-- o Exam Tip
+- Exam Tip

 - Policies are generic

 - Procedures are specific

-• Data Classifications
+Data Classifications

+- Data Classification - Category based on the value to the organization and the sensitivity of the information if it were to be disclosed

+Sensitive Data

-- Data Classification - Category based on the value to the organization and the sensitivity of the information if it were to be disclosed - o Sensitive Data - Any information that can result in a loss of security, or loss of advantage to a company, if accessed by unauthorized persons - Commercial businesses and the government use different classification systems
+- Any information that can result in a loss of security, or loss of advantage to a company, if accessed by unauthorized persons - o Commercial businesses and the government use different classification systems

-• Commercial Classifications
+Commercial Classifications

-- Public Data - Has no impact to the company if released and is often posted in the open-source environment - Sensitive data might have a minimal impact if released - Private Data - Contains data that should only be used within the organization - Confidential Data - Highest classification level that contains items such as trade secrets, intellectual property data, source code, and other types that would seriously affect the business if disclosed
+- o Public Data - Has no impact to the company if released and is often posted in the open-source environment. - Sensitive data might have a minimal impact if released - Private Data - Contains data that should only be used within the organization - Confidential Data - Highest classification level that contains items such as trade secrets, intellectual property data, source code, and other types that would seriously affect the business if disclosed

-• Government Classifications
+Government Classifications

-- Unclassified data can be released to the public

-- Sensitive but Unclassified

-- Items that wouldn't hurt national security if released but could impact those whose data is contained in it

-- Confidential Data

-- Data that could seriously affect the government if unauthorized disclosure were to happen

-- Secret Data

-- Data that could seriously damage national security if disclosed

-- Top Secret Data

-- Data that could gravely damage national security if it were known to those who are not authorized for this level of information

-- Data should not be stored forever
+- Unclassified data can be released to the public - Sensitive but Unclassified - Items that wouldn't hurt national security if released but could impact those whose data is contained in it - Confidential Data - Data that could seriously affect the government if unauthorized disclosure were to happen - Secret Data - Data that could seriously damage national security if disclosed - Top Secret Data - Data that could gravely damage national security if it were known to those who are not authorized for this level of information - Data should never be stored forever.

-- PII and PHI

-- It is your responsibility to protect the data collected

-- Personal Identifiable Information (PII)

-- A piece of data that can be used either by itself or in combination with some other pieces of data to identify a single person

-- Full Name

-- Driver's License

-- Date of Birth

-- Place of Birth

-- Biometric Data

-- Financial Account Numbers

-- Email Addresses

-- Social Media Usernames

-- Verify with your legal team what is considered PII